-- At least a sound standard of achievement in Year 9 Science Physics units - At least a high standard of achievement in Year 9 Maths in the areas of statistic, algebra, trigonometry and number units - The ability to study Year 10 Mathematical Methods concurrently.
+- At least a C achievement in Year 9 Science

+- At least a B achievement in Year 9 Maths

+- The ability to study Year 10 Mathematical Methods concurrently.

-Science Psychology
+Science Psychology Elective

 What is Psychology?

 Psychology is the scientific investigation of mental processes, thinking, remembering and feeling and behaviour.
 Psychology provides opportunities for students to engage with concepts that explain behaviours and underlying cognitions.
 Psychology aims to develop students' interest in psychology and their appreciation for how this knowledge can be used to understand contemporary issues.
 They will develop an appreciation of the complex interactions, involving multiple parallel processes that continually influence human behaviour.
 Students will be required to learn and apply aspects of the knowledge and skill of the discipline (thinking, experimentation, problem-solving and research skills), understand how it works and how it may impact society.